 The Valley Library provides a flexible learning environment that supports community and engaged learning.
 Two of its learning spaces are the Learning Commons and the Collaborative Learning Center (CLC).
 The Learning Commons offers a variety of spaces for groups to collaborate, as well as 118 computers (both Windows PCs and iMacs) that give students access to a wide variety of software.
 The CLC offers a variety of academic and student support services.
 Peer tutors and graduate teaching assistants from the College of Science, the Academic Success Center, and the Writing Center are available to assist students during scheduled hours in the CLC.

-Partnering with Student Media Services gives students access to video editing and multimedia production software, large format printing, along with hardware including video cameras, microphones and audio recording equipment.
+Partnering with Academic Technologies gives students access to video editing and multimedia production software, large format printing, along with hardware including video cameras, microphones and audio recording equipment.
 In addition, The Valley Library has 31 three-hour group study rooms, 37 90-day research rooms, six long-term research rooms, one media preview room and three designated floors for quiet study.
 A drop-in daycare facility is available on the third floor.
 Laptop computers and tablets are available to OSU students, staff and faculty for six-hour checkout and can be used with the wireless network anywhere in the library.

 OSU Libraries supports faculty and student research not only through the purchased collection, but also through unique and rare materials held by the Libraries’ Special Collections and Archives Research Center.
 Content in signature collecting areas is made freely accessible on the web to facilitate use by students, faculty, and other researchers.
 This includes extensive documents from the Ava Helen and Linus Pauling Papers, the History of Science Collections, the Oregon Multicultural Archives, the Natural Resources Collections, the Oregon Hops and Brewing Archives, and the University Archives.